tannevaled/slapd-contrib/README.md

 # slapd-contrib

-The purpose is to be able to bind simple to the LDAP directory while havinf the userPassword stored in Kerberos
+The purpose is to be able to bind simple to the LDAP directory while having the userPassword stored in Kerberos

 ## Kerberos
 ### Installation